hyojin-park-neuro/neureca/news/index.md

 # 2022
 - Talk, Korea Institute of Science and Technology (KIST), Seoul, South Korea.
 30 Dec 2022.

-- BIOMAG 28 Aug-1 Sep 2022 (see Blog)
+- BIOMAG (The 22nd International Conference on Biomagnetism) 28 Aug-1 Sep 2022 (see Blog), Birmingham, UK
     - Symposium Chair.
-BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
 Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond".
-    - Talk, Symposium at BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
-"The temporal relationship between auditory and visual speech signals in naturalistic speech and their interactive spatial representations in the brain"
+    - Talk at Symposium "The temporal relationship between auditory and visual speech signals in naturalistic speech and their interactive spatial representations in the brain"
-    - Talk, European MEG Society Satellite Workshop titled “Investigation of human language with MEG: from research to clinical applications”.
-BIOMAG 2022 (The 22nd International Conference on Biomagnetism).
-Top-down and bottom-up processing in cortical entrainment to continuous speech.
-28 Aug 2022.
+    - Talk at European MEG Society Satellite Workshop (28 Aug) titled “Investigation of human language with MEG: from research to clinical applications”. <br>
+    "Top-down and bottom-up processing in cortical entrainment to continuous speech"

 - Talk, Korea Research Institute of Standards and Science (KRISS), Daejeon, South Korea, Daejeon, South Korea.
 12 Aug 2022.